|Guide||♦||223 Triplogs||Active Topic|

 Warning the 2019 Woodbury Fire & 2020 Sawtooth Fire damaged a majority of the Superstition Wilderness.

-Tony's Ranch is closed to visitors as directed by the United States Army Corp of Engineers.
+Tony's Ranch is closed to visitors as directed by the United States Army Corps of Engineers.

 Pure unadulterated pleasure.
 "I really can't say anything negative about it."
-This is what I'd classify as really great "date hike".
+This is what I'd classify as a great "date hike."

 Haunted Canyon trail has both a lower and an upper trailhead connected by a dirt road.
 We went from the lower to the upper, then rode our mountain bikes (pre-positioned) back down the hill to finish.

 The hike starts from a parking area just south of the metal bridge heading south on an old jeep trail along the creek.
 When you get to an old corral its time to turn west on the trail.
 As the trail follows the creek through Haunted Canyon, the serenity and beauty make you unaware of the steady, gradual climb.
 There are a couple of spots where you have to cross fallen log bridges to follow the trail.
 The trail is easy to follow, except for one spot.
 The canyon narrows at one point to two vertical rock walls.
 If there is water in the creek, your choices are either taking off the shoes and wading or climbing up to the right.
 This is tricky - don't climb up too high looking for an open route back down into the canyon - there isn't one.
 Just sheer cliff as far as you care to keep trying.
 Climb only about twelve feet, then look closely for a spot where you can boulder back down next to some small pines.